 Until recently, touring a sunlit vineyard fell under the ‘not on these rainy shores’ category of day out.
-However, thanks to recent bounds in UK-produced wine, Britain’s winery scene has bloomed – and we’re now seeing the rise of the vineyard restaurant.
+However, thanks to recent bounds in UK-produced wine, Britain’s winery scene has bloomed – especially when it comes to English sparkling wines.

 Tillingham, Rye